 This course offers hands-on experience using SPSS for the most frequently encountered multivariate statistical techniques in the social and behavioural sciences.

-The course covers 2 whole weeks, Monday - Friday.
+The course duration is two whole weeks, Monday to Friday.
 Every day starts with a discussion meeting, followed by a lecture.
 The afternoon is spent in the lab doing SPSS analyses.

 There are no scholarships available for this course.